WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 27 - 29: Adding Additional Variables and Playing with Visualization
-You can enhance your visualization by adding more variables and experimenting with the playback.
+In this section, you learn how to further enhance the visualization by adding additional variables like density.
+This allows you to compare different variables side-by-side and experiment with the visual outputs.
+Adding extra variables improves the quality of the analysis by providing multiple perspectives on the simulation data.

 ### 27. Now let's try adding another variable.
 Click on ```Add``` then click on ```Pseudocolor``` then click on ```cons_density```: